-During the COVID-19 Pandemic, the Hazen Clinic was designated as the clinic to see patients with respiratory illnesses and the Beulah Clinic designated to see patients with other healthcare concerns.
+During the Pandemic, the Hazen Clinic was designated as the clinic to see patients with respiratory illnesses and the Beulah Clinic designated to see patients with other healthcare concerns.

 Effective Tuesday, June 1st, the CCCHC Beulah and Hazen clinics will be transitioning back to normal clinic operations with providers seeing patients for all primary care services at both locations.
-Patients experiencing respiratory or COVID-19 symptoms will be seen at both Beulah and Hazen clinics.
+Patients experiencing respiratory symptoms will be seen at both Beulah and Hazen clinics.

 To ensure the safety of our patients and clinic staff, we ask that you call ahead to schedule an appointment.
 All patients will be screened appropriately before being seen in the clinic.